manolakis/open-wc/packages/auto-define/README.md

 necessary) for each of them.
 In case those classes were previously defined then it's going to return the previous unique tag.

-Note that this proposal

-Then, the `css` and `html` functions provided by `@open-wc/auto-define` are going to detect those tags and they are going to transform the template literal into another one with those tags resolved and prepared to be processed by `lit-element` and `lit-html`.
+Then, the `html` function provided by `@open-wc/auto-define` are going to detect those tags and they are going to transform the template literal into another one with those tags resolved and prepared to be processed by `lit-html`.

 `<${myButton}>${this.text}</${myButton}>` --> `<my-button-3>${this.text}</my-button-3>`